missingfoot/jamessparkes.com/case-studies/ambio-n.md

 **Marketing website update**:
 - **Consistent branding**: Updated the website to align with the new design system, ensuring a cohesive brand identity.
-- **Improved navigation**: Simplified the user journey to make it easier for visitors to understand ProcureCircular's value proposition and services.
+- **Improved navigation**: Simplified the user journey to make it easier for visitors to understand AMBIO-N's value proposition and services.

 **Sustainability metrics**:
 - **Product transparency**: Designed interfaces to display detailed sustainability data, such as carbon footprint, origin, and circularity, helping users make informed decisions.